borowka-obs/hevelius-backend/doc/devel.md

 `HEVELIUS_DEBUG=1 python -m pytest -s -v`

 You need to provide database password when running tests.
 One way is to set the PGPASSWORD variable.
-Another is to set an entry in `~/.pgpass` file, e.g.
+Another is to set an entry in `~/.pgpass` file.
+The format is `hostname:port:database_name:username:password` e.g.

 ```
 localhost:5432:hevelius:hevelius:secret1